gghez/generator-meteorjs/README.md

 ## Structure

-When this script is called: `yo meteorjs myblog --packages reader,writer,core`
+When this script is called: `yo meteorjs myblog --router --packages reader,writer,core`

 This structure is created: